-- These are sounds caused by the ringing of phones talking as well as well as radios and TVs.
+- These are sounds caused by the ringing of phones talking as well as radios and TVs.

-- As a result, are transmitted through the air.
-Mainly through wood floors as well as open ceilings in double storey homes etc.
+- As a result, they are transmitted through the air, mainly through wood floors and open ceilings in double-storey homes etc.

-- These sounds are direct sounds.
+- These sounds are direct.
 Especially with wooden floors and high heel shoes, making direct contact with the floorboards.
 Even general walking or running above will be transferred through the floor and ceiling above.

 - Impact sounds are vibrations in the construction of the floor roof and ceiling.
-As these components are attached to each other one can only describe the noise as a doctors stethoscope.
+As these components are attached, one can only describe the noise as a doctors stethoscope.
 Therefore sound is transferred between objects.

-However, it is possible and is a little more expensive.
-Soundproofing between floors needs to be accompanied by the removal of the ceiling and installing a Floating Ceiling or rhino board ceiling application as described below.
-Contact us here for more info
+However, it is possible, and it is a little more expensive.
+Soundproofing between floors needs to be accompanied by removing the ceiling and installing a Floating Ceiling or rhino board ceiling application as described below.
+Contact us here for more info.

 Best Option for Sound Proofing Between Floors

-When Soundproofing between floors, make sure that someone is on hand to be sure that there are no air gaps.
-Leaving a bunch of workers on own can prove to be expensive in the long run.
+When Soundproofing between floors, make sure that someone is on hand to ensure no air gaps.
+Leaving a bunch of workers on their own can prove to be expensive in the long run.

 In most cases, the floor trusses will be around 350 to 420mm apart.
 Cut the acoustic insulation at least 50mm wider the floor beams.
 As a result, the insulation will have to be pushed in tightly.

-Installing products like the Knauf Ecose Insulation is perfect for these applications.
+Installing products like the Knauf Ecose Insulation or Think Pink Aerolite is perfect for these applications.
 In fact, the NRC 1.13 (noise reduction coefficient) is excellent.
-Installing two layers of the 135mm Ecose Insulation will be great.
-As a result, Reducing Airbourne sound in the substantially in the process.
+Installing two layers of Insulation will be great.
+As a result, Reducing Airbourne sound substantially in the process.
 For prices on these soundproofing products check out our Price ListPrice Lists page.

 Installing the ceiling